|

 They’d never seen me with a girl, much less one in my room.

-Since they’d known me, I hadn’t hidden the fact that I lean asexual.
-Yes, my friends know about my old crush on Teena Aoki.
 However, that was purely intellectual.
-Seeing Shellie, though, I know what they were thinking, and it’s the furthest from the truth.
+Seeing Shellie, though, I knew what they were thinking, and it was the furthest from the truth.

-After a few minutes, they moved on.
-I stayed affixed to the door, curiously observing Shellie as she walked around my open-plan living quarters, looking at and sniffing things.
-I was amazed how closely her behavior mirrored a dog’s, even in human form.
+I stayed affixed to the door, curiously observing Shellie as she walked through my open-plan living quarters, looking at and sniffing things.

-From everything I had seen of her so far, she didn’t talk, but she had growled, sniffed, and guarded like a dog.
+From everything I had seen of her so far, she didn’t talk, but she growled, sniffed, and guarded like a dog.
 Additionally, she seemed most responsive when I gave her commands.

-Don’t get me wrong; she presented some human qualities.
 Like, at that moment, she walked between the couch and the oriel window on her feet, not on all fours, touching the stained glass as if she remembered it.

 Walking through the kitchen area, she opened and shut the cabinets.
 Along the way, she lifted and examined several candy jars.
 Her nosiness seemed cute—more human than animal.

-I thought of her beastly form and the warmth she had displayed for me.
 Unfortunately, I couldn’t place the familiarity at the time because of my brain fry.
-But recalling the beast-dog’s eyes, I’m positive I saw a semblance of my childhood pet, Nightshade.
+But recalling the beast-dog’s eyes, I’m positive I saw a semblance of Nightshade.
+She was the best dog I ever had.

-That jostled a crazy idea.
 When I was meditating, both Nightshade and Shellie appeared in the Void.

 I stood by the railing to watch Shellie.
 She walked out of the kitchen, past the dining table, and into the computer room below me.